Gonzalo Castillo

 Jelle's Notes

 Last year, I bought this coffee from Nicaragua for the first time.
 I liked the idea of having an easygoing, everyday coffee in the assortment that wasn’t too fruity.
 This year, I bought it again, partly because I thought, “Why not?”
-But then also because so many customers told me they were really looking forward to its return.
-I honestly hadn’t realized how popular it was, but it turns out it’s quite beloved.
+But also, because many customers told me they were really looking forward to its return.
+I hadn’t realized how popular it was, but it turns out to be quite beloved.

 The enthusiasm comes from customers who appreciate its approachable, Fontana-like character.
 It’s easygoing and accessible, with more body and less pronounced fruitiness.
 This coffee’s popularity really grew from the excitement of our customers, and I’m happy to see it becoming a regular favorite.